aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/install-aptos-cli.md

 # Install Aptos CLI

-The `aptos` tool is a command line interface (CLI) for developing on the Aptos blockchain, debugging, and for node operations.
+The `aptos` tool is a command line interface (CLI) for developing on the Aptos blockchain, for debugging Move contracts, and for node operations.
 This document describes how to install the `aptos` CLI tool.
 See [Use Aptos CLI](use-aptos-cli) for how to use the CLI.

 You can install the CLI in one of the two ways: